-Treating Cavities with a Biomimetic Approach
+Treating Cavities and Infection with a Biomimetic Approach

 In conventional restorative dentistry, when the cavity gets too close to the nerve of the tooth, a root canal is performed.
 However, with Biomimetic Dentistry, the process is slow and meticulous, and worthwhile.
 The end result: the tooth is saved and root canal therapy is often not needed.
 Only the decay is removed from the tooth and the healthy tissue is untouched.